Meeting day and time

 We meet on the second Thursday of most months from 7pm to 8.30pm, on the following dates in 2019:

-8 August Speaker: Jilly Vickers, Regional Development Manager with Lymphoma Action joins us for her annual update on developments at the charity
+14 November - Jilly Vickers, Regional Development Manager with Lymphoma Action joins us to give an update on the charity and getting the best from our services

 Going to a meeting

-Anyone affected by lymphoma can attend a Lymphoma Action support group.
+Anyone affected by lymphoma (minimum age 18 years) can attend a Lymphoma Action support group.
 You don't have to book or even let us know beforehand that you are coming along - just turn up, you'll be made welcome.

 There is no charge for attending a Lymphoma Action support group, though donations help us to continue to provide local support.